 - "Employee" or "school district personnel" includes all regular full-time or regular part-time persons who are employees at the time of the alleged incident or at the time a personnel investigation is commenced.
 The term "employee" or "school district personnel" does not include substitutes or temporary employees. - "Just Cause" is defined as a standard of reasonableness used to evaluate whether a preponderance of evidence exists that a person has committed the alleged act or acts, and that the alleged act or acts warrant discipline. - "Controlled substance" means any substances named or described in Schedule I through V of s.
-893.03; laws controlling the manufacture, distribution, preparation, dispensing or administration of such substance are drug abuse laws. - "Felony" shall mean any criminal offense that is punishable under the laws of this state, or that would be punishable if committed in this state, by death or imprisonment in a state penitentiary.
-A person shall be imprisoned in the state penitentiary for each sentence which, exception extended term, exceedsing one (1) year.
+893.03; laws controlling the manufacture, distribution, preparation, dispensing or administration of such substance are drug abuse laws. - "Felony" shall mean any criminal offense that is punishable under the laws of this state, or that would be punishable if committed in this state, by death or imprisonment in a state penitentiary for a period exceeding one (1) year.